 The Conservatory for the Arts at Sandy Lane Elementary emphasizes hands-on learning in visual and performing arts as well as arts integration in the general education.
 Project Based Learning (PBL) through Arts Integration enhances collaboration, creativity and communication.
 PBL gives students a voice and a choice.
 As a result, students develop deep content knowledge as well as critical thinking, creativity, and communication skills in the context of doing an authentic, meaningful project.
+Please go to our Academics Section for more photos of our Arts Integration Projects.

 10 Arts Education Fast Facts